stephenamaya/HTML-Email/README.md

 # HTML Email
-Mockup Project for HTML Email
+Design project for email campaign.
+Utilizes email standard HTML and CSS.
+Works on the browser and in emails

 ![alt text](./images/HeroGithub.jpg)